 Backpacks are, of course, an integral piece of gear for a backpacking trip.
-What kind of backpack works best for you is not for me to say, but I can give you some information that might help you.
+What kind of backpack works best for you is not for me to say (see, for example, this post about what size backpack you need), but I can give you some information that might help you.

 I like internal frame backpacks.
-I think they carry better than external frames, particularly for off-trail hiking.
+I think they carry better than external frames, particularly for off-trail hiking such as the Southern Traverse.
 A well-fitted internal frame pack will ride on your back closer, with less movement, and also allow you to walk in a more upright position, as the packweight, being closer to your back, doesn’t need to be offset by you leaning forward.
 On the other hand, one of my best friends hikes with an external frame backpack, and he loves them.
 Chocolate and strawberry, I suppose.

 My newest pack, which I’ve had for over a year now, is the G-5000, by Mystery Ranch.
 Dana Gleason started this company, based in Bozeman, Montana, after he sold Dana Designs.
 I’ve heard different things about the service offered by Mystery Ranch, but my experience with them has been excellent.
 I’ve visited the store several times, when I was in the Yellowstone area, and they’ve always been first rate.
 The people working there know their stuff, and are very helpful.